discordance/fraize_core/README.md

 ## ROADMAP

+- Having a sane audio engine beyond my knowledge.
 - Properly use the sample crate, its gold.
 - Implement features beyond simple sample player engines, as effects and mixers.
-- Implement a proper headless sample lib manager.
-- Implement MIDI controllable parameters.
 - Implement a control API accessible via Network along with a spec to later control the sampler with a proper GUI.
 - Get rid of any C dependency.
 - Being Platform-independent.
+- Get rich.

 ## Links